 - No longer favor fossil fuels

-The ETD currently employs a taxation mechanism that allows subsidies in favor of fossil fuels.
-Under the new revision, the fuels that pollute most will be taxed at higher rates.
+The initial ETD (Directive 2003/96/EC) provides a taxation mechanism that allows subsidies for fossil fuels.
+Under the new revision, the fuels that pollute most would be taxed at higher rates.

 - All bunker fuel sold within the EU

 - All bunker fuel used on voyages within the EU (i.e., intra-Union waterborne navigation)

 Energy products and electricity produced from fossil fuels used in waterborne navigation would be subject to higher taxation.
 Tax exemptions would incentivize the use of sustainably produced alternative fuels and electricity, as well as the use of shore-side electricity while at berth.

 Fishing and private pleasure vessels – such as yachts – would also be subject to ETD.

 ETD introduces a system of minimum taxation rates depending on the fuel’s category.
 The new categories are determined based on energy content instead of volume, as it is currently the case.
 These minimum rates will increase over a ten-year transitional period (2023-2033), with exemptions for certain sustainably produced fuels.

 Energy products are to be classified into three categories, from the highest taxation rate to the lowest:

 - Category 2: low-carbon fuels , sustainable biofuels and biogas (i.e., excluding biofuels and biogas from food and feed crop feedstocks)